Bravure Group Pty Limited Privacy and Credit Information Policy

 Types of information collected

 We only collect personal information to the extent that this is reasonably necessary for the performance or fulfilment of one or more of our functions or activities.
-Primarily, our functions and activities are related to the provision of administrative and assistance services to support our clients’ recovery of outstanding debts.
+Primarily, our functions and activities are related to the provision of administrative and assistance services to support creditors’ recovery of outstanding debts.
+We also provide administrative and assistance services to debt agreement administrators to assist them in formulating and proposing payment plans to creditors on your behalf.

 The personal information that we may collect about you, as an individual, may include the following kinds of information: